openaddresses/batch/README.md

 This value can be any secure alpha-numeric combination of characters and is safe to change at any time.

+#### GithubSecret

+This is the secret that Github uses to sign API events that are sent to this API.
+This shared signature allows us to verify that events are from github.
+Only the production stack should use this parameter.

+#### Bucket

+The bucket in which assets should be saved to.
+See the `S3 Assets` section of this document for more information

 ## Components

 The project is divided into several componenets